 Stanford Medical Student Community:

 Stanford medical students come from a variety of diverse backgrounds and experiences.
-The COEDME supports and collaborates with a variety of student groups representing diversity, which include:
+The ODME supports and collaborates with a variety of student groups representing diversity, which include:

 Asian Pacific American Medical Student Association (APAMSA)

-APAMSA is the nation’s only organization specifically representing East and South Asian-American medical students.
-Our mission is to bring together those who are passionate about health issues affecting the Asian-Pacific American (APA) community to develop a strong, collective, public, and political voice.
-Stanford’s APAMSA chapter works to directly promote the health and well-being of the APA community by providing free health services in the community, organizing annual speaker events on topics related to APA health, and building community within medicine.
+APAMSA is the nation’s only organization specifically representing East, Southeast, and South Asian-American medical students.
+Our mission is to bring together those who are passionate about health issues affecting the Asian-Pacific American (APA) community to develop a strong collective, public, and political voice.
+Stanford’s APAMSA chapter works to directly promote the health and well-being of the APA community by raising awareness about APA healthcare issues, organizing annual speaker events on topics related to APA health, and building community within medicine.
 We provide an important forum for APA students to meet, mentor, and exchange information and experiences that are critical for developing personally and professionally.